alexadlg/Smart-Recycle-Bin/README.md

 # Smart-Recylce-Bin
-Smart recycle bin that automatically sorts out glass, plastic, and aluminum cans into their own sub-bins.
+Smart recycle bin that automatically sorts out glass, plastic, and aluminum cans into their own bins.